 So, what gets you out of bed in the morning?
 How do you start your day?
 Let us know @RUStudentLife or send us an email at email@example.com or FB message of your own 250 Words.

 In the 250 Words series, one question is posed to the RU Student Life bloggers, who each provide their own perspective.
-Read more 250 Words blogs here.
+Read more 250 Words questions and responses here.